Cloudland Station Designer Showcottage

-The Mountain Laurel is now for sale, as well as additional lots in The Courtyards at Mill Creek neighborhood.
+The Mountain Laurel has recently sold, however additional lots in The Courtyards at Mill Creek neighborhood remain available.

 The Mountain Laurel cottage features 1620 sq. ft. of indoor living space, and an additional 695 sq. ft. of outdoor living space.
 The home has three bedrooms and two bathrooms, with a lofted room for additional sleeping space.

 Architectural highlights include a loft space that takes advantage of the tall ceilings; an outdoor courtyard with a kitchen, shower, and gathering area; and a front porch that opens to the greenway and creek.

 Follow our video series to learn more about the process of creating The Courtyards at Mill Creek - from the historical inspiration that birthed the Mountain Laurel name - to the unique design elements and storied development that has been poured into this project.

 John Tatum is the CEO of Firefly Communities, LLC, the development company of Cloudland Station.
 John has served as CEO for 15 years and is passionate about authentic communities grounded in beautiful, healthy, and connected living.